pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1890: PySpark and Reding - 2024/12/12

+Today I continue reading the Software Engineering at google book.
+I read the Code Review and Code Analysis sections in the book, learned about thw Critique and Tricorder tools.
+I write some Python code with PySpark to find duplicate elements in a parquet file.

 ### Day 1889: Predicting Data with Linear Regression - 2024/12/11

 Today I learned how to predict data with linear regression.
 (Linear regression)[https://www.ibm.com/topics/linear-regression] is a statistics model to predict a variable based on the value of another variable.